Damiyyo/Damiyyo/README.md

 - 👀 I’m interested in ...
 Website development
 - 🌱 I’m currently learning ...
-Phython and django
+Python and django
 - 💞️ I’m looking to collaborate on ...
-Phython
+Python
 - 📫 How to reach me ...
 Email: banjooluwadamilola@yahoo.com